chatbot | 8 MIN READ

-Before we dig deep into the topic, let’s first understand the title’s two most important terms.
+Before we dig deep into the topic of how to use Airtable for conversational commerce, let’s first understand the title’s two most important terms.

 Airtable is also referred to as the “Lego of Softwares.”
 Most eCommerce vendors use Airtable to keep track of their inventory, capture and store data from their website’s shopping cart, and gather customer feedback around the product they purchased.

-We need to focus on how Airtable can help you converse with customers and selling, upselling, or cross-selling your products.
+We need to focus on how to use Airtable in a way that can help you converse with customers and sell, upsell, or cross-selling your products.
 Well, initially and as standalone software, it can’t.
 But when merged with a communication medium like WotNot, it can personalize every single conversation with every single customer of yours.

 Did I just say personalize?
 Yes, I did.
 Let me talk about it.
 First, if you haven’t read the importance of having a chatbot on your website, you can check it here.
 But for all those too lazy to read that, let me just break the problem down for you.
 Your website is informational.
 It is excellent in terms of the information it provides, but is that enough?
 Think about our innate need to converse with the salesperson before purchasing a product.
 Even when we go to the store, we make sure we talk to a salesperson, thus proving conversational marketing >>>> informational marketing.
 In informational marketing, you are just putting the product there and hoping people will buy it.
 With conversational marketing, you learn what your customer needs and sell him/her that exact product.